horsepurve/DeepRTplus/README.md

 min_rt = 0
 max_rt = 110
-time_scale = 60 # set at 60 if your retention time is in minute
+time_scale = 60 # set at 60 if your retention time is in second
 max_length = 50 # maximum length of the peptides
 ```